Snoopie007/monstro-api/BOTS_USER_STORIES.md

 - Conversation tracking linked to member records
 - Proper data privacy and access controls

-### **User Story 5.2: Handle Guest Conversations** ⭐ P0
+### **User Story 6.2: Member Chat Processing with Queue System** ⭐ P0
-**As a** potential customer (guest)
+**As a** member
-**I want to** chat with a location's bot
+**I want to** chat with bots using the same queue processing as admin testing
-**So that** I can learn about services without creating an account
+**So that** I get consistent and reliable bot responses

 **Acceptance Criteria:**
-- [ ] I can start chatting without logging in or creating account
+- [ ] My chat messages are processed through the same queue system as admin testing
+- [ ] Bot executes visual node flows designed by location owners
-- [ ] Bot provides helpful information about the business
+- [ ] Conversation follows the same logic and flow paths as admin testing
+- [ ] Node transitions and tool executions work identically to admin test
-- [ ] My conversation is saved temporarily for the session
+- [ ] Session state and collected data is maintained through queue processing
-- [ ] I can provide contact information if I want follow-up
-- [ ] Guest experience is smooth and doesn't require authentication
+- [ ] Response quality and behavior matches admin test experience

 **Technical Requirements:**
-- Guest contact creation for non-authenticated users
-- Temporary conversation storage
-- Option to convert guest to member later
-- Privacy controls for guest data

-### **User Story 5.3: Promote Guest to Member** 📈 P1
-**As a** system administrator
-**I want to** convert guest contacts to members when they sign up
-**So that** conversation history is preserved and integrated

-**Acceptance Criteria:**
-- [ ] When guest becomes member, conversation history transfers
-- [ ] Guest contact data merges with new member account
-- [ ] No duplicate conversations or data inconsistencies
-- [ ] Member can see their pre-signup conversation history
-- [ ] Process works automatically during member registration

-**Technical Requirements:**
-- Data migration utilities for guest-to-member conversion
-- Conversation history preservation
-- Cleanup of guest records after conversion
-- Database transaction integrity
+- Member chat uses `process-member-chat` queue job
+- Same node flow execution engine as admin testing
+- Consistent session management and state tracking
+- Identical tool execution and branching logic
+- Queue processing handles member authentication context

 ---

-## ⚙️ **Epic 6: System Management**
+## ⚙️ **Epic 7: System Management**

-### **User Story 6.1: Bot Status Management** ⭐ P0
+### **User Story 7.1: Bot Status Management** ⭐ P0
 **As a** location owner
 **I want to** activate and pause my bots
 **So that** I can control when customers can interact with them